 I call my style of coaching “awareness-based” as opposed to “solution-based” coaching.

-Contact me to explore if coaching is right for you.
+ARE YOU READY TO RESOLVE YOUR PROBLEMS AND JUMP TO THE NEXT LEVEL OF SUCCESS?
+Contact Marcia to explore if coaching is right for you.